Burnsedia/burnsedia.github.io/src/content/blog/5-dollar-flyio-stack.md

 When I started freelancing full-time, I didn’t have corporate cloud budgets.
 AWS bills were unpredictable, and Heroku’s free tier was dying.
-So I went hunting for something simple, fast, and cheap.
+So I went hunting for something simple, fast, and low-cost.

 That’s when I found **Fly.io.**
 Today, I deploy full Django + Vue apps for **$5/month.**